At Starjumpz we are passionate about providing services that contribute to young person’s health and development.

 The QbCheck is carried out by an experienced Clinical Assistant.
 It includes a report generated from the test results with clinical observations, consideration of background information and discussion regarding concerns which can indicate whether a child is likely to meet the criteria for a diagnosis of ADHD.
 Please note that the QB check alone does not provide a diagnosis of ADHD.

-QbCheck is a 15 to 20 minute long objective computer based test that measures the three core symptoms of ADHD; hyperactivity, impulsivity and inattention.
-Results from the test are analysed and compared to the result of individuals of the same age and gender, with and without ADHD.
-The comparison makes it possible for the QbCheck to predict the likelihood of ADHD that can aid in the evaluation, treatment and support of those with ADHD.
+The QbCheck is an objective computer test that measures the three core symptoms of ADHD; hyperactivity, impulsivity, and inattention.
+A test takers results are analysed and compared to the results of individuals the same age and gender, with and without ADHD.
+The comparison makes it possible, based on objective data, to predict the likelihood of ADHD.
+This can help provide individuals and families with key information in order to make informed choices about seeking further assessment, while for healthcare professionals the report provides information that can aid in the diagnosis of ADHD.

 Occupational Therapy